jayField/PythonAlgorithm/README.md

-# PythonAlgorithm
+# Python Recursive Algorithm
-There are various Python algorithm! do it do it
+There are various Python Recursive Algorithm! do it do it